Arterias1/kos_scripts/README.md

 # kos_scripts
-My scripts for KSP's kOs
+//My scripts for KSP's kOs.
-im litteraly new to coding language
+//im litteraly new to coding language
-Please be welcome to contribute.
+//Please be welcome to contribute.